Sparsity Learning Based Multiuser Detection in Grant-Free Massive-Device Multiple Access: Simulation Results

 where $H_{\gamma}$, defined in \eqref{eq_symbol_entropy}, is the information carried by each symbol, and $\lceil\log_2 U \rceil$ is the number of bits used for user identity.} of RSL-MUD with respect to the sparsity level.
 It is observed that the supportable throughput is not monotonic with respect to the sparsity level $\gamma$, and achieves its maximum with $\gamma$ around 0.2.

-Subsequently, we compare the PER performance of RSL-MUD with that of the conventional training-based MUD schemes \cite{ref_CSMUD_noCSI4,ref_CSMUD_noCSI5,ref_CSMUD_noCSI6}.
+Subsequently, we compare the error performance of RSL-MUD with that of the conventional training-based MUD schemes \cite{ref_CSMUD_noCSI4,ref_CSMUD_noCSI5,ref_CSMUD_noCSI6}.
 In both schemes, we set $M = 40$ and $T = 256$.
 For RSL-MUD, we simulate two system setups with $(N,\gamma)$ = $(40,0.25)$ and $(60,0.15)$.
-For training-based MUD, we set $N = 40$.
-Note that in training-based MUD, each time slot is divided into two phases.
+For the training-based MUD, we set $N = 40$.
+Note that in the training-based MUD, each time slot is divided into two phases.
 In the first phase, $100$ pilot symbols are transmitted by each active user, and the BS jointly estimates the user activity state and the CSI by a state-of-the-art CS approach called generalized approximate message passing (GAMP) \cite{ref_GAMP}.
-In the second phase, the active users transmit QPSK modulated signals\footnote{In training-based MUD, user packets are not sparse, and therefore each packet symbol carries more information than that in RSL-MUD.
-However, for training-based MUD, a portion of symbols in each packet are used as pilot.
-In the simulations, system parameters are carefully chosen so that throughputs of RSL-MUD and training-based MUD are close to each other.}, and the signal detection at the BS is carried out by LMMSE and sphere decoding \cite{ref_sphDec} (with initial searching radius set to 25), respectively.
-Note that the number of pilot symbols is chosen to ensure a reasonable accuracy of channel estimation, so as to facilitate the signal detection in the second phase.
-For a fair comparison, in the above settings the throughput of RSL-MUD is no less than that of training-based MUD.
+In the second phase, the active users transmit QPSK modulated signals, and the signal detection at the BS is carried out by LMMSE and sphere decoding \cite{ref_sphDec} (with initial searching radius set to 25), respectively.\footnote{In the training-based MUD, user packets are not sparse, and therefore each packet symbol carries more information than that in RSL-MUD.
+However, for the training-based MUD, a portion of symbols in each packet are used as pilot.
+In the simulations, system parameters are carefully chosen so that throughputs of RSL-MUD and the training-based MUD are close to each other.} Note that the number of pilot symbols is chosen to ensure a reasonable accuracy of channel estimation, so as to facilitate the signal detection in the second phase.
+For a fair comparison, in the above settings the throughput of RSL-MUD is no less than that of the training-based MUD.

-Fig. \ref{fig_TS_2} shows the PER results of RSL-MUD and training-based MUD with respect to the SNR.
-We see that for $(N,\gamma) = (40,0.25)$, RSL-MUD achieves a PER of $10^{-2}$ for SNR around $13.5$dB, and outperforms training-based MUD with sphere decoding by 7dB.
-We also see that training-based MUD with LMMSE fails to achieve PER lower than $10^{-2}$ in the considered range of SNR.
-Further, for $(N,\gamma) = (60,0.15)$, RSL-MUD has a PER gain of 2dB compared with $(N,\gamma) = (40,0.25)$.
+Fig. \ref{fig_TS_2} shows the PER results of RSL-MUD and the training-based MUD with respect to the transmit power.
+We see that for $(N,\gamma) = (40,0.25)$, RSL-MUD achieves a PER of $10^{-2}$ with the transmit power around $29$dBm, and outperforms the training-based MUD with sphere decoding by 10dBm.
+We also see that the training-based MUD with LMMSE fails to achieve PER lower than $10^{-2}$ in the considered range of transmit power.
+Further, for $(N,\gamma) = (60,0.15)$, RSL-MUD has a PER gain of 1.5dB compared with $(N,\gamma) = (40,0.25)$.
 This implies that by appropriately choosing $N$ and $\gamma$, RSL-MUD can achieve a better PER performance without degrading the throughput.